precice/precice.github.io/pages/community/community-contribute-to-precice.md

 and we will discuss it with you over a few [review](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/reviewing-proposed-changes-in-a-pull-request) iterations.
 If you roughly follow the guidelines in this section, your contribution could be merged very quickly.

+{% include tip.html content="Get in touch with us early and we will be very happy to help you with every step!
+Open a first draft Pull Request on GitHub and we can together bring it into a fitting shape." %}

 ### Structure of a tutorial

 Our tutorials generally follow a file structure similar to this: